 The bacteria slowly attacks the nerves and will leave the one affected without the ability to detect pain.
 Their hands and feet will no longer notice the hot pot burning their palms, the sharp object penetrating their skin, or even a dislocated ankle as they go about their daily life.
 Wounds become infected, and tissue loss, degeneration or even amputation follows.

-The physical disfigurement caused by leprosy creates a physical and emotional barrier between the individual and the rest of society, the United Nations2 explains.
+The physical disfigurement caused by leprosy creates a physical and emotional barrier between the individual and the rest of society, the United Nations16 explains.

-Hansen’s Disease, as we know it, has mutilated lives for thousands of years.
-Reports of leprosy go back as far as 600 BC.3 In the Old and New Testament, the Israelites received instructions from God to remove leprosy from among their camp; and later, Jesus Himself touches and heals many people afflicted with leprosy.
+Hansen’s disease, as we know it, has mutilated lives for thousands of years.
+Reports of leprosy go back as far as 600 BC.17 In the Old and New Testament, the Israelites received instructions from God to remove leprosy from among their camp; and later, Jesus Himself touches and heals many people afflicted with leprosy.